List on Bids44 →

 Essential Checks

-1. Check all joints — Push and pull on the legs and tabletop from different angles.
-Any creaking, wobbling, or movement indicates weak or loose joints that will need repair.
+1. Check all joints — Push and pull on the legs and the tabletop from different angles.
+Any creaking, excessive movement, or wobbling indicates loose or weak joints that will need attention.

 2. For solid wood: knock on it.
-Use your knuckle to tap all over the tabletop and legs.
-Solid wood gives a deep, consistent “thud.”
-A hollow or papery sound suggests engineered wood or hidden damage.
+Use your knuckle to tap on various parts of the table.
+Solid wood should produce a deep, consistent “thud.”
+A hollow or thin sound might suggest engineered wood or internal damage.

 4. Verify dimensions with measuring tape — Measure the table’s length, width, and height.
-Don’t forget to measure your doorways and staircase width too, to ensure it fits.
+Crucially, measure your doorways, hallways, and staircase width to ensure it can be transported and placed in your home.

-5. Check for water damage — Look for warped surfaces, white rings, swollen edges, or discoloured patches, especially on the tabletop.
-These indicate exposure to moisture.
+5. Check for water damage — Look for warped surfaces, white rings, dark stains, or swollen areas, especially on the tabletop and around the leg bases.
+This indicates exposure to moisture and potential material degradation.

-6. Examine the finish — Check for deep scratches, chips, peeling veneer, or significant areas of faded polish.
-Minor scuffs are common, but extensive damage affects value and repair cost.
+6. Examine the surface finish — Look for deep scratches, chips, peeling veneer (if engineered wood), or areas where the polish has completely worn off.
+Minor blemishes are normal, but extensive damage impacts value and requires repair.

-7. Inspect the underside — Flip the table if possible, or use a flashlight.
-Check for structural cracks, missing hardware, or any signs of previous repairs.
+7. Inspect the underside — Flip the table or look underneath.
+Check for any cracks, repairs, or signs of stress on the frame.
+This can reveal hidden issues not visible from the top.

-8. Ask if it can be disassembled for transport — Some dining tables are built as one piece, while others can have legs removed.
-Knowing this is crucial for planning your move.
+10. Ask if it can be disassembled for transport — Some dining tables are built as one solid piece, while others can be partially disassembled (legs removed).
+Knowing this affects transport logistics and cost.

 Insider Checks